 In 1432, one of Japan’s oldest educational institutions, Ashikaga Gakko, was re-established in the city of Ashikaga.
-It reached its zenith in the late sixteenth century when it was said to have attracted some 3,000 students and mentioned by the Spanish missionary Francis Xavier as Japan’s leading school.
+It reached its zenith in the late sixteenth century when it was said to have attracted some 3,000 students and was mentioned by the Spanish missionary Francis Xavier as Japan’s leading school.
 In 1617, Tokugawa Ieyasu was enshrined at Tōshō-gū (東照宮) in Nikkō.
 The Nikkō Kaidō (日光街道) became a major traffic artery between Edo and Nikkō.

 In 1873, after the old han system had been abolished by the Meiji government, the prefecture was merged with Utsunomiya Prefecture and given its present name and boundaries.
 In 1884, the prefectural capital was moved from Tochigi City to Utsunomiya.

 Things to seeThe Nikkō National Park (日光国立公園 Nikkō Kokuritsu Kōen), which includes the Tōshō-gū shrine, a UNESCO World Heritage Site built by Tokugawa Ieyasu’s son, Hidetada, and reconstructed by Ieyasu’s grandson, Iemitsu, the Rinnō-ji (輪王寺) temple complex, as well as Lake Chūzenji (中禅寺湖 Chūzenji-ko), the Kegon Falls (華厳滝 Kegon-no-taki), Mount Nikkō-Shirane (日光白根山 Nikkō-Shirane-san), the Kinugawa (鬼怒川) and its hot springs, and the Nasu Highlands (那須高原 Nasu kogen), where the imperial household maintains a villa, draw visitors from far and near.
 The town of Mashiko (益子町) in southeastern Tochigi is famed for its handmade pottery, known as mashikoyaki (益子焼).
 Utsunomiya (宇都宮市), the capital, about 100 kilometres north of Tōkyo, is famous for its gyōza (餃子), filled and fried dumplings.